jared-hughes/GEORGE/README.md

 ### 1.3 Variables

-An alphabet of 32 letters is provided, including `a-z` except `o` and some Greek letters: `abcdefghijklmnΘpqrstuvwxyzαβυλμω`
+An alphabet of 32 letters is provided, including `a-z` except `o` and some Greek letters: `abcdefghijklmnθpqrstuvwxyzαβυλμω`

 There are three separate ranges of storage locations: